 Approach to Sustainability Reporting

 In 2021, we enhanced the robustness of our sustainability reporting by integrating the United Nations’ (UN) Sustainable Development Goals (SDGs) into our GRI-based reporting framework.
-Achieving the SDGs by 2030 will require extensive collaboration amongst governments, non-governmental organizations, the private sector and civil society.
-We engaged a global consultancy specialized in corporate sustainability practices to help us link and integrate our vision, values, and shared priorities with the SDGs deemed relevant to Resolute by our internal and external stakeholders.
-We are committed to focusing on our shared priorities in order to achieve progress on the SDGs toward a sustainable future.
+We engaged a global consultancy specialized in corporate sustainability practices to help us link our vision, values and shared priorities with the SDGs deemed relevant to Resolute by our internal and external stakeholders.
+We are focused on contributing to the SDGs by achieving our public commitments.

 The GRI Sustainability Reporting Framework

 The disclosures published on this website and in the associated GRI content index have been prepared in accordance with the Standards defined by the Global Reporting Initiative.
-Our reporting corresponds to the GRI Standards: Core option, which includes the required general standard disclosures, as well as generic management disclosures and indicators related to each material topic (ie. our shared priorities).
+Our reporting corresponds to the GRI Universal Standards, which includes the required general standard disclosures, as well as generic management disclosures and indicators related to each material topic (ie. our shared priorities).

 Moving to web-based GRI-compliant sustainability reporting provides information that is easier to update and more accessible for all of our stakeholders.
-We produce and file a GRI content index every two years that covers all relevant environmental, social and economic data from the previous three years.
+We monitor our shared priorities on a continuous basis through regular interaction with stakeholders and periodic analysis, including stakeholder questionnaires we undertake every two to three years.

-The Center for Sustainability and Excellence (CSE) was retained by Resolute to provide verification of the application of the GRI Standards to its sustainability reporting and to verify that the disclosures meet the minimum requirements of the in-accordance Core option of the Standards.
+In 2023, we retained the Center for Sustainability and Excellence (CSE) to provide verification of the application of the GRI Standards to our sustainability reporting and to verify that our disclosures meet the minimum requirements of reporting in-accordance with the standards.
 The scope of work involved a review of Resolute’s sustainability reporting activities, including:

 - Statements, information and performance data

-- Data and information as per the requirements of the GRI Standards Sustainability Reporting Guidelines, as indicated in the GRI content index
+- Data and information as per the requirements of the GRI Universal Standards Sustainability Reporting Guidelines, as indicated in the GRI Content Index

 Boundary and Presentation of Data